Inflectra/rapise-documentation/docs/Libraries/Global.md

 <a name="see.also.global.setfileasbytearray"></a>

 <a name="SetProperty"></a>
-#### SetProperty(name, value)
+#### SetProperty(name, value, configPath)

-Sets property value to %WORKDIR%\Config.json.
+Sets property value to file 'optConfig' if set, or to %WORKDIR%\Config.json otherwise.
 If the file does not exist it will be created.

 **Parameters:**